Orbitale/Compotes/README.md

 # Operations

+Operations can be imported **from the backoffice** in the `Import operations` admin panel.

+The administration displays all the necessary requirements to make this work.
+Nothing to add here ☺.

+## Import from command-line

 Bank operations can be imported from files via this command:

 ```
-$ php bin/console operations:import
+$ php bin/console operations:import [<sources-directory>]
 ```

 Here are the requirements:

-* Files must be stored in the `account_exports/` directory at the project's root.
+* If no `sources-directory` argument is defined, exports will be retrieved from the `account_exports/` directory at the project's root.
 * File format must be CSV.
 * File name must be `{year}-{month}.csv`.
-* First line of the file will be ignored, so it can contain headers or an empty line.
+* **First line of the file is ignored**, so it can contain headers or an empty line or anything.
 * Each line column must be the following, **in this order**:
   1. Date in `d/m/Y` format (nothing else supported for now).
   2. Operation type (given by bank provider, can be an empty string).